College Entrance Loan Counseling

 - Choosing a repayment plan.

-- Understanding the “why” behind repayment, and consequences if you fail to pay.
+- Understanding the “why” behind repayment and the consequences if you fail to pay.

 This section wraps with a walkthrough of repayment (when do you start making payments, what if I pay off my loan early) and navigating repayment (who do I make payments to, how do I change my repayment plan).